LF-Decentralized-Trust/project-proposals/HIPs/hedera-hashgraph.md

 ## DCO
 All repos use the same DCO app as LF as part of the PR pipeline.
 Based on that we can easily migrate the DCO process to LF for all repositories.
-We do not had DCO check in use for all repositories under https://github.com/hashgraph/ from the beginning.
+We did not have DCO check in use for all repositories under https://github.com/hashgraph/ from the beginning.
 All commits happened before we introduced the DCO check has been done by employees.
 Based on that a post process regarding those commits is not necessary.
 We will double-check all repositories to ensure that there is no commit that is not in line with the DCO.